World leaders gather in Jerusalem for Auschwitz forum, without Poland

-JERUSALEM (Reuters) - Dozens of world leaders will convene in Jerusalem on Thursday to mark the 75th anniversary of the liberation of the Auschwitz concentration camp, amid a backdrop of rising anti-Semitism in Europe and the United States.
+JERUSALEM (Reuters) - Dozens of world leaders will convene in Jerusalem on Thursday to mark the 75th anniversary of the liberation of Auschwitz, amid a backdrop of rising anti-Semitism in Europe and the United States.

-However, Poland’s president will stay away due to rankling disputes with both Russia and Israel.
+However, the president of Poland, where the Nazi concentration camp was built during the German occupation of World War Two, will stay away due to rankling disputes with both Russia and Israel.

-Israel has hailed the World Holocaust Forum at the Yad Vashem Holocaust memorial center as the biggest international gathering in its history, and Russian President Vladimir Putin and U.S. Vice President Mike Pence are among the attendees.
+Israel has hailed the World Holocaust Forum as the biggest international gathering in its history.
+Russian President Vladimir Putin and U.S. Vice President Mike Pence are among the attendees.

-Poland will host its own commemorative event at the Auschwitz-Birkenau Memorial and Museum south of the country on Jan.
-27. More than one million people, most of them Jews, were killed at the Auschwitz-Birkenau Nazi death camp.
+Poland will host its own event at the Auschwitz-Birkenau Memorial and Museum on Jan.
+27.

+More than one million people, most of them Jews, were killed at the Auschwitz-Birkenau camp.
 Six million Jews died in the Holocaust.

 Speeches at the Jerusalem event are likely to focus on the horrors of the Nazi Holocaust as well as a more recent rise in anti-Semitism rhetoric and attacks worldwide here